davidam/damegender/README.md

     $ pip3 install damegender[mails_and_repositories]

-To install all posible dependencies
+To install all possible dependencies

     $ pip3 install damegender[all]